1. ProTop Knowledge Base

 resrcWts num > 500 "" "hourly" "&1 &2 &3" alert

-This will send an alert, once an hour, to the portal when the alertable metric resrcWts (resource waits) exceeds 500.
-If resrcWts reaches say 514, the alert message in the portal will read "resrcWts 514 > 500".
-This is enough to perhaps kick off an investigation, but, critical details may have been lost by the time we notice the alert and pull up ProTop RT to look into the matter.
+Once an hour, this will send an alert to the portal when the alertable metric resrcWts (resource waits) exceeds 500.
+If resrcWts reaches, say, 514, the alert message in the portal will read "resrcWts 514 > 500".
+This is enough to kick off an investigation, but critical details may have been lost when we notice the alert and pull up ProTop RT to look into the matter.

-If we simply edit the alert definition and add Alert Enhancers, let's say, Resource Details (zResourceDetails) and Latch Details (zLatchDetails) to the action list, so the new definition looks like this:
+If we edit the alert definition and add Alert Enhancers, let's say, Resource Details (zResourceDetails) and Latch Details (zLatchDetails) to the actions list, the new definition looks like this:

 resrcWts num > 500 "" "hourly" "&1 &2 &3" zResourceDetails,zLatchDetails,alert

-Resource and Latch details, in that order, will be added to the Alert message body before the action "alert" is sent to the portal.
-You will now see the busiest Resources and Latches and the extent to which each was in use at the time the alert was triggered, getting you closer to the root cause, faster, than you would be without the enhancers.
+In that order, the Resource and Latch details will be added to the Alert message body before the action "alert" is sent to the portal.
+You will now see the busiest Resources and Latches and the extent to which each was in use at the time the alert was triggered, getting you closer to the root cause faster than you would be without the enhancers.

 Available Alert Enhancers